 8. Getting 500 Error While Using Elementor

 The 500 errors are server issues, and you might be able to resolve these on your own.
-If you get the 500 error while using Elementor, you have to check your server’s error logs to see what the issue is.
+If you get the 500 error while using Elementor, you must check your server’s error logs to see the issue.

 - Method 1: The memory limit issue is the reason behind this problem.
 To meet the Elementor requirements, the memory should be set to at least 128 MB.
 You can contact your website’s hosting provider and request to increase the PHP Memory Limit.